GumptiousCone14/aegis/README.md

 3.  **Configure environment variables:**

-    Create a file named `.env` in the root of the project and add your Gemini API key:
+    Create a file named `.env.local` in the root of the project and add your configuration:

-    ```env
+    ```ini
     GEMINI_API_KEY=YOUR_API_KEY_HERE
+    # Local development may require GOOGLE_APPLICATION_CREDENTIALS path
     ```
+    *Note: Ensure your environment is authenticated with Google Cloud to use Logging and Firestore services.*

 4.  **Run the development server:**